jessesadler/madisonamg/README.md

 #> # … with 192,794 more rows
 ```

-Most functions from `amganalysis` expect a trace tibble as an input.
+Most functions from `madisonamg` expect a trace tibble as an input.
 A
 **trace tibble** is a data frame or tibble with numeric columns named
 “sample”, “stimulus”, and “response” plus any other metadata columns
 such as secs.
 If any of these three columns are not present or if they
-have different names, the functions in `amganalysis` will not work.
+have different names, the functions in `madisonamg` will not work.

 ### Examing the data